arielchuri/forglory/crystalcastles/rules/output/output.md

 #### Stamina Dice

 Stamina, fatigue, carrying, breath holding.
-Stamina dice maybe added to any other roll but are not recovered until after a short rest.
+Stamina dice maybe added to any other roll but are recovered over time that you are not under stress.
+Stamina dice cannot be higher than **health**. **Stamina** lost in this way is recovered with **health**.

 #### Health Dice